 Justice is said to be the absolute end of law and the goal of society, which judges of the court have been pouring into law with new variants of justice in the form of contemporary values and need-based rights like freedom, liberty, dignity, equality, social justice as authorized by the constitutional document and access to justice to the people is, therefore, the foundation of the Constitution of India.

 According to Dicey, rule of law meant treating people equally and every human being is subject to the law of the territory.
 Law is an effective weapon to render justice to each individual of the country but it can also be utilized as a device to cause massive exploitation of people which was witnessed during British rule.
-After independence and particularly during the post-emergency era the higher courts have recognized that the constitution which is the supreme law if the country guarantees not the only rule of law but also the rule of justice and if any law which is not just, fair and reasonable then it will be considered as invalid under the constitution.
+After independence and particularly during the post-emergency era the higher courts have recognized that the constitution which is the supreme law if the country guarantees not the only rule of law but also the rule of justice and if any law is not just, fair and reasonable then it will be considered as invalid under the constitution.

 In order to make effective and efficient administration of justice by the courts of law has currently become one of the important functions of the state.
 The courts of the country are accountable for the effective administration of justice according to the laws formulated by the legislature.
 Uniformity, certainty, impartiality, and equality are the most significant elements for the adequate administration of justice.
 The judge cannot act arbitrarily while imparting justice, it is bound to deliver its judgment according to the fixed principles of law.
-For the application of the laws uniformly without any kind of fear or favor, the judges of every court are provided with the codified laws which they are bound to follow.
+For the application of the laws uniformly without any kind of fear or favour, the judges of every court are provided with the codified laws which they are bound to follow.

 But despite that, the administration of justice has to suffer from certain drawbacks.
 Rigidity, formality, and complexity of laws are some of the main drawbacks coming in between the effective administration of justice, and hence, Salmond was of the view that the law is a remedy for greater evil but it brings with it evils of its own.